cgxix/ta-jobs/README.md

 # Transportation America Careers App

-This is an application to accept job applications from leads generated through PPC advertising.
+This is an application to accept job applications from leads generated through PPC advertising.npm ins